azapat/distributed-datavis/docs/design-document.md

 ## Configuration and deployment settings

-_What configuration options does this BB have?
-What is the configuration format?
-Provide examples.
-How is the component logging the operations?
-What are the error scenarios?
-What are the limits in terms of usage (e.g. number of requests, size of dataset, etc.)?_

 Configuration of the BB07 can be done in two places
 - rules.json (see section Input / Output Data)
 - parameters given in visualizer HTTP-GET (see section OpenAPI Specifications)